 The NY Times last week released results from its preliminary research into whether and how blockchain might be useful in combating the problem of misinformation and disinformation spreading on social media platforms.
-It also released a proof of concept of how a blockchain-based network for photojournalism could work, which it built in partnership with IBM Garage.
+It also released a proof of concept for how a blockchain-based network for photojournalism could work, which it built in partnership with IBM Garage.

 Called the News Provenance Project, the work is being conducted by the Times’ R&D Lab, with the help of IBM technologists and input from other news organizations.
 The goal, according to a post by the Times’ Sasha Koren, was to see if technology can be used to solve some of the problems technology has created, such as the production of ever-more convincing deep-fake videos and the easily manipulation of photographs to create false narratives.